stratosphereips/StratosphereWindowsIps/StratosphereWindowsIPS/README.md

 TODO:
 -----------
 * add detection modules to the program
-* comments in configuration file
-* add logs
 * add more comments to code
+* add solution for no internet acces
+* add better verbose
+* create install app.